-Applicability of National Laws
+Applicability of Domestic Laws and Regulations

-1. The vessels and crew members of a Party shall observe the relevant laws, rules and regulations of another Party during their stay including in the latter's territorial waters, inland waters and ports.
+1. The vessels and crew members of a Party shall observe the relevant domestic laws and regulations of another Party during their stay including in the latter's territorial waters, inland waters and ports.